chemmi/elm-rocket/README.md

 In this game the player controls a rocket and tries to land it on a planet with gravity.

+He has to land on all platforms in the given time.

 Check out the latest build [here](https://chemmi.github.io/elm-rocket/).

 ### General set-up: